afk-echo/linkfix-oss-revolt/README.md

 ````

 ## Issues
-When installing `revolt.py` from `pip`, you may face issues installing `aiohttp` if you are on a newer version of Python (this issue is known to occur on Python 3.13.3 and above).
+When installing `revolt.py` using `pip`, you may face issues installing `aiohttp` if you are on a newer version of Python (this issue is known to occur on Python 3.13.3 and above).
 To mitigate this issue, you may choose to clone the [revolt.py](https://github.com/revoltchat/revolt.py/tree/master) repository yourself and install `revolt.py` from source manually.
 To do this, run the following:

 ````
 git clone https://github.com/revoltchat/revolt.py.git